10 Participants Needed

 The trial protocol does not specify whether you need to stop taking your current medications.
 However, you must not have had a steroid injection or any other non-surgical intervention in the study knee for at least 3 months before joining the trial.

-How is the OSSIOfiber® Trimmable Fixation Nails treatment unique for bone marrow edema?
+What evidence suggests that the OSSIOfiber® Trimmable Fixation Nails are effective for bone marrow edema?

 This trial is for adults aged 18-75 with a BMI under 40, experiencing knee pain due to conditions like meniscal tears or osteoarthritis.
 Participants must have confirmed bone marrow lesions in the knee and not received steroid injections for at least 3 months.
 They should be able to attend follow-up visits and complete questionnaires.